Zebra Danio are some of the most popular freshwater fish for home aquariums.

 This fish is not fussy when it comes to the substrate in the aquarium.

-The most common substrate in there natural habitat is silty and sandy but they will do perfectly fine with normal aquarium gravel.
+The most common substrate in their natural habitat is silty and sandy but they will do perfectly fine with normal aquarium gravel.

-If you want them to really stand out then choose a dark substrate to show off there colors.
+If you want them to really stand out then choose a dark substrate to show off their colors.

 Plants naturally provide shelter for fish to hide in and floating plants will tone down the aquarium lights.